henryco/BlazeJump-Obsidian/README.md

 ### Features
 * Support for multiple keyboard layouts
-* Ergonomic indexing and tagging heuristics
+* Ergonomic indexing and tagging
-* Fully customizable (with support of custom keyboard layouts and styles)
+* Fully customizable

 ### How it works
 BlazeJump provide 5 navigation modes. </br>